I Am Curious (Blue): Plot

 After the actress Lena had a sexual relationship with Börje, whose affairs with other women caused her to hate him and question her commitment to Martin Luther King Jr.'s philosophy of nonviolence, she continues to explore her sexuality and politics.
 She befriends a woman named Sonja, and they travel to Ströms Vattudal where they enjoy nude swimming and other excursions.
 While hiking, Lena also looks into a cabin and sees two women having lesbian sex.
 Lena returns to Stockholm, where she stays with the couple Hans and Bim.
 Bim notices Lena scratching herself, which Lena attributes to allergies.
 After Hans and Bim have an argument, Hans visits Lena in her bedroom.
-Bim enters with a magnifying glass and insists at looking at Lena's hand.
+Bim enters with a magnifying glass and insists on looking at Lena's hand.
 She discovers Lena has scabies, disproving Lena's belief her constant itching owed to allergies and mosquito bites.

 Lena approaches Börje in the car dealership where he now works, to inform him about the possibility that he also has scabies.
 He confirms he has been itching and accuses her of giving him the disease, citing her sexual promiscuity.
 She argues back he is just as promiscuous, resulting in a highly public heated argument.
 After he loses his job, they both head to the clinic for treatment.